bravepickle/alice-laravel/README.md

 - [ ] multiple database support
 - [ ] common variables support
 - [ ] extra settings for ModelLoader such as locale, extra helper functions and other
+- [ ] context options that define if ModelLoader should just create models or additionally use factory methods or create and save to DB